Open May 9 through October 4, 2015

-Visit EdVenture's living exhibit, a 2,500 square foot enclosed habitat designed to showcase the lifespan of over 20 species of butterflies.
-The exhibit is filled with dozens of species of trees and plants that support hundreds of butterflies from more than 20 different species native to the Southeast.
-Be sure to check out the Bloom Room to observe chrysalises and emerging butterflies.
-Look, but please don't touch!
-Although it is tempting to touch these beautiful creatures, one gentle tap of the finger can damage their delicate wings.
-The species of butterflies in Blooming Butterflies are always different, so keep your eyes open for something new each time you visit!
+Visit EdVenture's living exhibit, Blooming Butterflies, and explore the world of these fascinating insects!
+This 2,500 square foot exhibit is filled with dozens of species of trees and plants to showcase the lifespan of more than 20 species of butterflies native to the Southeast.
+Be sure to check out the Bloom Room and observe chrysalises and emerging butterflies.
+Keep your eyes open for new species of butterflies each time you visit!

 - Butterflies and moths belong to the order of insects called Lepidoptera.
 There are more than 250,000 known species of Lepidoptera on Earth and nearly 18,000 of those are butterflies.